Uncover Cooktown's Fascinating History

 Where to find our History

-The James Cook Museum in the old Convent Building is fantastic.
+The Cooktown Museum in the old Convent Building is fantastic.
 Cooktown History Centre is also well worth a visit and has a great collection of old photos.
 From there you can visit the Cemetery, the monuments, one of Queensland's oldest regional botanic gardens and take in the same view as James Cook from the top of Grassy Hill

 A birthplace of Modern Australia